get-glu/glu/README.md

 ## Use Cases

-Use it to implement anything that involes automating updates to Git repositories via commits and pull-requests.
+Use it to implement anything that involves automating updates to Git repositories via commits and pull requests.

-- ✅ Track new versions of applications in source repositories (OCI, Helm etc) and trigger updates to target configuration repositories (Git).
+- ✅ Track new versions of applications in source repositories (OCI, Helm, etc) and trigger updates to target configuration repositories (Git).
-- ⌛️ Coordinate any combination of scheduled, event driven or manually triggered promotions from one environment to the next.
+⌛️ Coordinate any combination of scheduled, event-driven, or manually triggered promotions from one environment to the next.
 - 🔍 Expose a single pane of glass to compare and manipulate the state of your resources in one environment to the next.
 - 🗓️ Export standardized telemetry which ties together your entire end-to-end CI/CD and promotion pipeline sequence of events.